DeckHack/TweetDeck-Decompiler/README.md

 It unpacks, cleans up, and saves each module in TweetDeck as its own file.

-Each file is exported to the `unpacked` folder, which is automatically created when you run TweetDeck Decompiler.
+Each file is exported to the `./unpacked` folder, which is automatically created when you run TweetDeck Decompiler.

 The magic sauce is not the unpacking, though.
 The magic sauce is the deobfuscator, which gives each module a human readable name, rather than just a number.
 Over 1000 modules as of writing are automatically deobfuscated, a number which continues to grow as more work is done.
 This is non-trivial because there are no actual names of modules within the code, nor do we have ahold of any debug symbols which could help us out.